Shentheman/cuSwarm_exp/README.md

 To run it, `$ ./swarm param.txt output.txt`

 ## Robot Autonomy
 Swarm is navigating in a rectilinear environment where each obstacle is generated randomly in a shape of rectangle.
 The task of the swarm is to cover the entire map by using sensors assembled on each robot member.
 Each sensor has a very short range, which makes it similar to contact sensor.
-So we are implementing this paper: Contact sensor-based Coverage of Rectilinear Environmentsa.
+So we are implementing this paper: Contact sensor-based Coverage of Rectilinear Environment.